 Be sure to check out our complete article all about our life decisions and goals get to know us better!

-- Biggest Adjustments to Moving Across the Country
+Listen to our Moving Across the Country Podcast

 Deciding to Move Across the Country